 The hijack seat or the hijack is the player that is seated right of the ‘cutoff’ and two seats to the right of the ‘button’.

-Private cards dealt to a player face-down by the dealer.
-The term is primarily used to describe the first cards dealt to players in Texas Hold’em Poker and Omaha.
+Private cards are dealt with a player face-down by the dealer.
+The term is primarily used to describe the first cards dealt with players in Texas Hold’em Poker and Omaha.

 Hold’em or Texas Hold’em is one of the most popular poker variants.
 Each player is dealt two private cards, known as hole cards, with five community cards dealt face up in three stages, the flop, turn and river.

-A hand which has two cards of the same value and three extra cards.
+A hand that has two cards of the same value and three extra cards.

-The number of players playing at a particular casino, poker site or platform at a given point.
-Poker players prefer high player liquidity as it translates to better games, bigger pots and more tables to choose from.
+The number of players playing at a particular casino, a poker site, or platform at a given point.
+Poker players prefer high player liquidity as it translates to better games, bigger pots, and more tables to choose from.
 Want to know more?
 Then read ‘How Pocket52 is acing player liquidity giving its players more tables and more fun!’

 Pot Odds are the ratio of the total pot up until the bet, and the size of bet you must make to continue.
 Pot odds are substantially used to decipher which pots will be profitable for the player.

 The amount that the house takes out of every pot.
-This is the cardroom’s income and ensures capital stability for the organisers.
+This is the cardroom’s income and ensures capital stability for the organizers.

-The fifth community card put face-up on the poker table.
-Also called as ‘fifth-street’ in many games, people who lose on the river card are often annoyed with the phrase ‘He drowned in the river’.
+The fifth community card was put face-up on the poker table.
+Also called ‘fifth street’ in many games, people who lose on the river card are often annoyed with the phrase ‘He drowned in the river.

-If a hand consists of A, K, Q, J and 10 of the same suit, it is known as a royal flush and is considered the best hand in poker.
+If a hand consists of A, K, Q, J, and 10 of the same suit, it is known as a royal flush and is considered the best poker hand.

 Sit and Go